 - Petroleum Jelly

-Step 1: Take a cardboard and cut out a 5X5 square from it using scissors.
+Step 1: Take a craft paper in any colour and cut out a rectangle (4X10) from it.

-Step 2: Poke a hole at one end of the cardboard using pencil.
+Step 2: Poke a hole at one end of the rectangle using pencil.

-Step 3: Thread yarn through the hole and tie the ends of the yarn to make a loop for hanging the cardboard.
+Step 3: Thread yarn through the hole and tie the ends of the yarn to make a loop for hanging the paper rectangle.

-Step 4: Apply petroleum jelly on one side of the cardboard.
+Step 4: Apply petroleum jelly on one side of the rectangle.

 This is one of the most exciting weather experiments for kids on a rainy day.
 Imagine how cool it would be to know how far is the thunderstorm from your house!